pvillega/personal-page/README.markdown

 This software is ready to be used in Heroku, but it can be adapted for other platforms easily.

-## How to deploy in Heroku

-No DB is required to deploy the application.
-You will require a Heroku mail addon and a Heroku memcache addon for this site, otherwise you'll get critical errors.
-You may disable them if you don't want to use them.

-The Procfile command uses a custom variable (**MYCONFIG**) that is expected to contain additional Java environment values.
-For example:

-> MYCONFIG=-Dmail.username=user -Dmail.password=password

-You can edit the Procfile to change the way this works.

 ## Edit content

 In dev mode you can access the administration area that allows you to edit content like About, Posts, Link Dump, etc.